benjamin-wright/meal-planner-ai/docs/standards/front-end.md

   - should be modular, reusable, and well-documented.
   - each component should have its own file
 - directory structure:
-  - ./components - re-usable general purpose components
+  - ./components - re-usable general purpose components, nested based on kind (icons, inputs, etc.)
   - ./pages
     - ./{PAGE_NAME}
       - ./{PAGE_NAME}.tsx - smart page-level component